fauna/fauna-python/README.rst

 Pool Timeout
 ------------

-The pool timeout specifies the maximum amount of time, in datetime.timedelta, to wait for acquiring a connection from the connection pool.
+The pool timeout specifies the maximum amount of time, as ``datetime.timedelta``, to wait for acquiring a connection from the connection pool.
 If the client is unable to acquire a connection within this time frame, a ``PoolTimeout`` exception is raised.
 This timeout may fire if 20 connections are currently in use and one isn't released before the timeout is up.

 Configure the pool timeout using the ``http_pool_timeout`` option.
 The default value if you do not provide one is ``DefaultHttpPoolTimeout`` (5 seconds).